 The History of the Compilation of the Quran

-We believe that the higher authority chooses someone to receive the message through an angel.
-We use the terms Prophet (nabi) and the Messenger (rasul) for the person chosen to deliver the divine guidance to humanity.
-The Message confirms that it is not made up by human beings; instead, it is by the Supreme Creator who has the interests of all in His mind, and who does not favor a race over the other, or one ethnicity or culture over the other.
+We believe that the higher authority chooses someone to receive the Message through an angel.
+Therefore, we use the terms Prophet (nabi) and the Messenger (rasul) for the person chosen to deliver the divine guidance to humanity.
+The Message confirms that human beings do not make it up; instead, the Supreme Creator has the interests in His mind and does not favor a race over the other or one ethnicity or culture over the other.

 What was revealed upon Prophet Muhammad is, in fact, a continuation and finalization of the divine Message?
 The Quran appeared when people had lost the original Message.
 In this context, the Creator declared in the Quran that He who revealed it would protect it.
 He would enable the Prophet to create conditions ensuring that not a single word of that divine Message is lost.

-If we are serious in our affirmation of the fact that God does exist and He guides humanity to a better path, then we must also admit that He would ensure the accuracy of his guidance.
+If we are serious in our affirmation that God does exist and He guides humanity to a better path, then we must also admit that He would ensure the accuracy of his guidance.
 He would not leave it to chance to get it compiled or preserved because one slight mistake in recording or preserving His words could be crucial.
 His majesty and organization are visible in everything that exists in the universe.
 Why would he leave His words unprotected and unorganized?
 If the previous messages were lost or forgotten, we must assume that He did not plan their preservation.
-He wanted to preserve the Message that he would repeat for the final time through a prophet in Arabia.
+He wanted to preserve the Message that he would repeat through a prophet in Arabia for the final time.

 How did he do it?

 The Quran and the books of ahadith (statements attributed to Prophet Muhammad) explain the process and the outcome.
-Even though there are some references in the writings of ahadith that contradict the divine assertion about the preservation of the Quran, the overwhelming evidence proves that the Quran revealed to the Prophet is the same as we read today.
-The presence of these traditions does not invalidate the authenticity of the Quran.
+Even though some references in the writings of ahadith contradict the divine assertion about the preservation of the Quran, the overwhelming evidence proves that the Quran revealed to the Prophet is the same as we read today.
+Therefore, the presence of these traditions does not invalidate the authenticity of the Quran.
 Instead, they reveal their weaknesses.

-There are several anecdotes in our Islamic literature that challenge the claim that the Prophet neglected his responsibility to preserve the Quran in his lifetime of Prophet Muhammad.
-For instance, some ahadith assert that it was Abu Bakr, the first Caliph who compiled the Quran.
-Another hadith says that it was Uthman bin Affan, the third Caliph who appointed a commission to finalize it.
+Several anecdotes in our Islamic literature challenge the claim that the Prophet neglected his responsibility to preserve the Quran in his lifetime of Prophet Muhammad.
+For instance, some ahadith assert that Abu Bakr, the first Caliph who compiled the Quran.
+Another hadith says that Uthman bin Affan was the third Caliph who appointed a commission to finalize it.
 The simple fact is that none other than the Prophet had the knowledge of the Quran that came to him through the direct source, and he was the only one to determine the accuracy of the divine Revelation.
-A commission might have supervised copying the Quran, but how could it have performed a task it was not qualified to do.
+A commission might have supervised copying the Quran, but how could it have performed a not qualified task.
 The Prophet would not have left the compilation of the Quran based on the evidence of other people.
 It was his duty, and he fulfilled it with utmost responsibility.
 It is ironic that in many of the Friday sermons, Uthman bin Affan gets the credit for compiling or collector the Quran without realizing that it is the Prophet and not Uthman bin Affan who had the duty, authority, and legitimacy to assemble and preserve the Quran.
 Those who say that the compilation of the Quran began at the suggestion of Umar, the second Caliph, ignored the simple fact that it was God who had given His word for the protection of the Quran through His Messenger, Prophet Muhammad.
 Those who say that the Prophet did not leave a completed written copy of the Quran before leaving this world have a very shortsighted understanding of the role of Prophethood.

 There is also a claim that certain verses of the Quran got abrogated by other verses of the Quran.
 Scholars differ in their identification of these verses.
 Some say they are 600, and others say they are three.
-There is no authentic hadith of the Prophet that informs the believers what God canceled some verses, especially when there are verses in the Quran that emphatically state, Behold, We have bestowed from on high, step by step, this reminder?
+There is no authentic hadith of the Prophet that informs the believers what God canceled some verses, especially when verses in the Quran emphatically state, Behold, We have bestowed from on high, step by step, this reminder?
 (15:9) And convey [to the world] whatever revealed to you of your Sustainer's writ.
-There is nothing that could alter His words; and you can find no refuge other than with Him (18:27) No scholar has the authority to declare a word or letter abrogated.
-When it comes to the Quran, we cannot just dismiss the divine statement as a mere play of words.
+Nothing could alter His words, and you can find no refuge other than with Him (18:27).
+No scholar has the authority to declare a word or letter abrogated.
+We cannot just dismiss the divine statement as a mere play of words when it comes to the Quran.
 Unfortunately, in this case, many scholars have twisted the terms of the Quran to hide their biases.

-The hadith books also say that the written copies of the Quran in the personal use of many companions were different in the inclusion of chapters.
-First of all, none of these copies exist today, and secondly, whatever was available did not have any contradictions thirdly; none of the companions of the Prophet who had these copies ever claimed that they had the authentic reproduction of the Quran verified by the Prophet.
+The hadith books also say that the written copies of the Quran in the personal use of many companions differed in the inclusion of chapters.
+First of all, none of these copies exist today.
+Secondly, whatever was available did not have any contradictions.
+Thirdly, none of the companions of the Prophet who had these copies ever claimed that they had the authentic reproduction of the Quran verified by the Prophet.

-We also read in these books of ahadith that the Prophet did not compile the Quran in its final form, and the companions of the Prophet used to carry in a sack or bag the scattered ayas (verses) of the Quran written on stones, leaves, wood and hide.
+In these books of ahadith, we also read that the Prophet did not compile the Quran in its final form, and the companions of the Prophet used to carry in a sack or bag the scattered ayas (verses) of the Quran written on stones, leaves, wood and hide.
 It suggests that the Prophet did not put the Quran's surahs together as the ayas were scattered.
 Unless a companion knew the Quran by heart, it was almost impossible for him to put all the scattered ayas in sequence.
 Even a hafiz would find it hard to put together over 6,000 sparse verses in the proper series if they are separate.

-These traditions promote the idea that preservation of the Quran was not the priority of the one whose sole responsibility was to preserve it.
+These traditions promote the idea that the preservation of the Quran was not the priority of the one whose sole responsibility was to preserve it.
 The Quran says, addressing the Prophet: "Your duty is to convey the message."
-(3:20) When the Prophet addressed over 100,000 people in his final Hajj sermon, he asked, "did I convey the message to you, and each one of them responded, yes."
-He did not say part of the Message or the Message communicated verbally only.
+(3:20).
+When the Prophet addressed over 100,000 people in his final Hajj sermon, he asked, "did I convey the message to you, and each one of them responded, yes."
+He did not say part of the Message, or the Message communicated verbally only.